-When an event occurs after the balance sheet date which provides evidence of conditions that existed at the balance sheet date an adjusting event occurs and the amounts recognised in the Statement of Accounts will be adjusted to take into account any values that reflect the adjusting event.
+When an event occurs after the balance sheet date which provides evidence of conditions that existed at the balance sheet date, an adjusting event occurs and the amounts recognised in the Statement of Accounts will be adjusted to take into account any values that reflect the adjusting event.
 Where an event occurs after the Balance sheet date that is indicative of conditions that arose after the balance sheet date, the amounts recognised in the statement of accounts are not adjusted but disclosed as a separate note to the accounts.
 Events after the balance sheet date are reflected up to the date when the statement of accounts is authorised for issue and published.

-The Statement of Accounts was authorised for issue by the Director of Finance on 15 October 2021.
+The Statement of Accounts was authorised for issue by the Chief Finance Officer on 15 October 2021.
 Events taking place after this date are not reflected in the financial statement or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect this information.
-There are no material non adjusting events to report a) Financing and Investment income and expenditure b) Specific grant income
+Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect this information.
+There are no material non- adjusting events to report